Sailor Brinkley Cook Shows Off Curves In A Shimmering One-Piece

-Sailor Brinkley Cook showed off her curves in a shimmering one-piece bodysuit, a throwback to her days when she appeared as a celebrity contestant on Dancing with the Stars Season 28.
+Sailor Brinkley Cook showed off her curves in a shimmering one-piece bodysuit, a throwback to her time as a celebrity contestant on Dancing with the Stars Season 28.

 The image showed the stunning 21-year-old standing in front of a mirror taking a selfie.
-It was likely taken when she was either performing as a contestant on the ABC competition series or when she performed during the recently canceled Dancing with the Stars Live Tour.
+It was likely taken when she was either performing as a contestant on the ABC competition series or when she performed during the recently canceled Dancing with the Stars tour.

 Sailor took over for her mother, legendary model Christie Brinkley, who abruptly exited the series after breaking her wrist during rehearsal.
 She ended up becoming one of the fastest progressing dancers of the season.
 Sailor was paired with Val Chmerkovskiy during her tenure on the series.

-The model and photographer was stunning in the photo.
+The model was stunning in the photo.
 She wore a dance costume in a golden hue.
 The garment had a low neckline and a high-cut leg.
 The sides were also cut off to show off her hips and back.

 Draped in many layers of gold fringe, the dance outfit was breathtaking and clung to every curve of the young woman’s body.